 Plenty! serves a free community lunch open to all members of our community.
 Homemade recipes made from seasonal produce fresh from our farm and local farms.
 Lunch is served on Wednesdays at noon at Plenty!.
 Click the link above to learn more about the Community Lunch or check the events calendar.

 Plenty! sends fresh, local, organic produce to preschoolers homes in Floyd County.
 The program is a collaboration among Plenty! and Healthy Floyd.
 We collect and disseminate fresh locally grown vegetables to be given to preschool students throughout the county for 10 weeks in August and October.
 The Floyd High School Culinary Arts students write the newsletter and bag the vegetables.
 Then they are taken to the preschool classroom where they are distributed and instructors provide lessons related to the contents of the bag.
 Preschoolers then get to take home a bag of fresh produce to their families.

 Plenty! partners with elementary schools and Healthy Floyd to teach students about gardening and healthy eating.
 Students plant, tend and taste food from their school gardens with Plenty! instructors.
 Volunteers co-teach for six weeks each Fall and Spring.
 Volunteers also help weed and care for school gardens during the growing season.
-Produce is harvested in summer for Food Bank visitors.
+Produce is harvested in summer for Food Pantry visitors.